 Finally, enter key (at above screen)

-From the SSH session terminal, issue the following command to edit wpa_supplicant.conf file
+Then issue the following command to edit wpa_supplicant.conf file:

 Then appended the configuration (as seen on image below):

 Repeat the step previously mentioned to save the configuration.
 Reboot your Raspberry Pi to complete the step and then test out your newly configured WiFi.
 USB WiFi dongle should be continuously blinking, this means configuration was setup successfully.
 DONE!